So, your dog thinks she is a wide receiver?

 She finds herself in the open and barks to let you know.
 You throw the perfect pass, and she crosses for a touchdown.
 Your pup follows it up with an adorably goofy touchdown celebration – dogs are all about showboating after all.
 It’s how they earn their belly rubs!

 Okay, so all this is in your pooch’s head.
 In reality, it’s more like watching the Puppy Bowl.
-But you can make it slightly more realistic by swapping out the usual round ball for a doggy football.
+But you can make it slightly more realistic by swapping out the usual tennis ball for a doggy football.

 All up, we tested over 28 different dog footballs, playing hundreds of rounds of fetch, throwing perfect spiral passes until our arms refused to go on.
 Then, the next day, we did it all over again.